-BusYogyakarta’s main intercity bus terminal, Giwangan, is located about six kilometres south of the city centre.
+Yogyakarta’s main intercity bus terminal, Giwangan, is located about six kilometres south of the city centre.
 Frequent departures connect Yogyakarta with cities all over Java at very reasonable prices.
 From Giwangan bus terminal, you can catch the Trans Jogja train into central Yogyakarta for only IDR3,500 per person.

-Where To Go Next?There are lots of great places to visit on Java, and I highly recommend you take some time to visit them after Yogyakarta.
+There are lots of great places to visit on Java, and I highly recommend you take some time to visit them after Yogyakarta.

 Jakarta gets a bad rap.
 Yes, it’s a huge, sprawling city with close to 10 million people.
 It is busy.
 But, it actually has a friendly vibe and there is a lot to see here if you’re interested in learning a bit about the history of Indonesia.
 Its mixed background means the culture is an eclectic mix of Malay, Chinese, Arab and European (primarily Dutch, Portuguese and British) influences.
-The old town, Kota Tua, is like stepping into a colonial era Dutch town.
+The old town, Kota Tua, is like stepping into a colonial-era Dutch town.